Feral Cat Coalition of Oregon

-Hosted by FCCO and the Audubon Society of Portland, the tour seeks to inspire cat owners to build or buy their own outdoor cat enclosure so their felines can exercise and bask in the sun safely.
-Backyard enclosures keep cats safe from outdoor dangers while also protecting wildlife from cat predation.
+Hosted by the Feral Cat Coalition of Oregon and the Audubon Society of Portland, the self-guided tour seeks to inspire cat owners to build or buy their own outdoor cat enclosure so their felines can enjoy safe outdoor time.
+Backyard enclosures from frugal to fabulous keep cats safe from outdoor hazards while also protecting wildlife from cat predation.

-The Catio Tour is part of Portland Audubon’s and the Feral Cat Coalition of Oregon’s Cats Safe at Home™ campaign, which seeks to reduce the number of cats living outdoors in the Portland metropolitan area in a humane and environmentally responsible manner.
-Both organizations believe every cat deserves a safe home where they are loved, cared for and kept free from hazards.
-For more information about the campaign, visit catssafeathome.org.
+Funds from the Catio Tour support the Portland Audubon’s and Feral Cat Coalition of Oregon’s “Cats Safe at Home”™ campaign, which seeks to reduce free-roaming cats in the Portland metropolitan area with solutions that are good for cats and wildlife.
+Both organizations believe every cat deserves a safe home where it is loved, cared for and kept free from hazards.
+For more information about the campaign, visit CatsSafeAtHome.org.

-The Feral Cat Coalition of Oregon, a 501c3 organization supported through donations, is a trap-neuter-return (TNR) program for cats living in Oregon and southwest Washington.
+The Feral Cat Coalition of Oregon, a 501c3 organization supported solely through donations, is a spay/neuter program for feral, stray and pet cats living in Oregon and southwest Washington.
 Its mission is to improve the welfare and reduce the population of feral cats in our area.
-The program's services are targeted for feral cats with caregivers feeding them.
-Caregivers trap the cats, bring them to the clinic and return the cats to where they are being fed with a commitment to feed the cat(s).
-The organization has spayed and neutered more than 85,000 cats since its inception in 1995.
-For more information, call 503-797-2606 or visit feralcats.com.
+Feral and stray cat services all provided at no charge.
+Low cost services are available for pet cats.
+The organization has spayed and neutered more than 92,000 cats since its inception in 1995.
+For more information please visit feralcats.com.